mAAdhaTTah/wordpress-github-sync/README.md

 There are a number of other filters available in WordPress <--> GitHub Sync for customizing various parts of the export, including the commit message and YAML front-matter.
 Want more detail?
 Check out the [wiki](https://github.com/benbalter/wordpress-github-sync/wiki).

+We're also working on making it possible to import new posts from GitHub into WordPress, but this is **not yet supported**.
+For now, please create your posts in WordPress initially then edit the exported file to keep it in sync.

 ### Contributing ###

 Found a bug?
 Want to take a stab at [one of the open issues](https://github.com/benbalter/wordpress-github-sync/issues)?
 We'd love your help!